K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Example: ARMA and ARFIMA models

 where $u,v$ run from 0 to $p+q$, and $i,j$ run from 1 to $p+q$.

 Similar to the metric tensor, the Levi-Civita connection is also found from Eq. (\ref{connection_kahler_rel}) and Eq. (\ref{kahler_weighted_arfima_general}) as

 where $i,j,k$ run from 1 to $p+q$.

 Since the ARMA models are submodels of the ARFIMA model with $d=0$, the information manifolds of the ARMA models are also submanifolds of the ARFIMA models.
-Based on this fact, metric tensor components of the K\"ahler-ARMA manifolds are obtained from those of the K\"ahler-ARFIMA manifolds.
+Based on this fact, metric tensor components of the K\"ahler-ARMA geometry are obtained from those of the K\"ahler-ARFIMA geometry.
 From Eq. (\ref{eqn_metric_kahler_arfima_general}), the metric tensor of the K\"ahler-ARMA manifolds is found as

 where $i,j$ run from 1 to $p+q$.
-It is also possible to gain the metric tensor directly from the K\"ahler potential by using Eq. (\ref{metric_kahler_rel}).
+It is also possible to derive the metric tensor directly from the K\"ahler potential by using Eq. (\ref{metric_kahler_rel}).

-Non-trivial Levi-Civita connection components are derived not only from Eq. (\ref{eqn_connection_ijk_arfima_general}) but also from Eq. (\ref{connection_kahler_rel}):
+The non-trivial components of Levi-Civita connection are derived not only from Eq. (\ref{eqn_connection_ijk_arfima_general}) but also from Eq. (\ref{connection_kahler_rel}):

 where $i,j,k$ run from 1 to $p+q$.